aroncullberg/scale-car-software-testbed/README.md

 ## Overview
 An advanced electric vehicle platform featuring torque vectoring, high-speed capabilities (200+ km/h), and comprehensive sensor integration (some features still under development).
 Built using the ESP-IDF v5.4 toolchain with C++, this project combines sophisticated hardware control with real-time telemetry and sensor fusion.

-## Background
+[//]: # ()
+[//]: # (## Background)

-Back in early 2024, we stumbled upon a YouTube video series from [@IndeterminateDesign](https://www.youtube.com/playlist?list=PLtkERGXE-7yYSD-6eVEBmZx3pTgSMK7Pk) showcasing their hypercar RC project.
+[//]: # (Back in early 2024, we stumbled upon a YouTube video series from [@IndeterminateDesign]&#40;https://www.youtube.com/playlist?list=PLtkERGXE-7yYSD-6eVEBmZx3pTgSMK7Pk&#41; showcasing their hypercar RC project.
 Like many ambitious projects, it started with that naive thought of "hey, we can do that but better!"
-Now, a year later(as of February 2025), after working on-and-off around school commitments, our RC car is just about ready to move under its own power.
+Now, a year later&#40;as of February 2025&#41;, after working on-and-off around school commitments, our RC car is just about ready to move under its own power.)

+[//]: # ()
-Our approach focused on using cost-effective electronics and sensors and that when it would inevidbly come back to bite us we would be able to solve it "*in software*".
+[//]: # (Our approach focused on using cost-effective electronics and sensors and that when it would inevidbly come back to bite us we would be able to solve it "*in software*".)

 [//]: # (## Getting Started)